Western University of Health Sciences, College of Osteopathic Medicine of the Pacific - WesternU/COMP

 The College accepts applications from all qualified candidates.
 However, many more applications are received from qualified candidates than can be admitted.
 While grades and Medical College Admission Test (MCAT) scores are important in selecting candidates for admission, the Admissions Committee recognizes that these statistics, by themselves, do not guarantee later success as an osteopathic physician.
 Therefore, the Admissions Committee employs a holistic approach in which non-academic criteria are also important in making the selection.

 The College seeks a diverse and balanced student population and considers factors additional to academic performance, such as a well-rounded background, cognitive and experiential diversity, work experiences, letters of recommendation, interest in and knowledge of osteopathic medicine, and professional promise.
-To help ascertain these factors, applicants are required to complete the Computer-Based Assessment for Sampling Personal Characteristics (CASPer®) online evaluation tool and take part in an on-campus or virtual interview and a hybrid of the virtual Multiple Mini Interview (MMI).
+To help ascertain these factors, applicants are required to take part in an online interview and an online Multiple Mini Interview (MMI).

 Admissions Processes